anshjeetmahir/BenchmarkTraining/React-Task_Management/README.md

 # React Task Manager

- *Created a Task Manager to learn to use Hooks in React like:
+ -Created a Task Manager to learn to use Hooks in React like:-
-     -useState
+     useState,
-     -useContext
+     useContext,
-     -createContext
+     createContext,
-     -useMemo
+     useMemo,
-     -useCallback
+     useCallback,
-     -useReducer
+     useReducer

  -Task Manager performs basic features like:
   - Add a new task